justlostintime/GambasShell/README.md

 # GambasShell
+### I would really appreciate Some feed Back
+If you are cloning or forking this project, I would really appreciate some feedback and suggestions from everyone who is using or trying to use this shell.

 ### The latest release 1.3 has a large number of fixes and enhancement, with simplifications of much of the shell
 the install packages may be downloaded using the following command examples, substitute your package version as needed.